rimutaka/posts/db-clustering/database-diff-visualisation.md

 and DB_NAME() not in (''model'', ''tempdb'', ''msdb'') group by obj.name, obj.type_desc'
 ```
-The above code uses `sys.objects` table to get the list of objects of certain types and `sys.syscomments` table to get the source T-SQL code in a form of a checksum.
-Some system DBs are excluded. `master` DB is included in the list because it is quite common to create objects in it by mistake.
+The above code retrieves a list of objects of certain types from `sys.objects` table and their source T-SQL code from  `sys.syscomments` table.
+Some system DBs are excluded. `master` DB is included because it is quite common to create objects in it by mistake.

 We used two different metrics to calculate the similarity score: object names and object T-SQL code match.
-The score is permanently stored in `tDbSimilarityScore` table.
+The metrics are permanently stored in `tDbSimilarityScore` table.

 ```sql
 drop table if exists tDbSimilarityScore